Preschool for Threes and Preschool for Three to Fives

 - Feb.
 20, 2026: Families notified by email of lottery results.

 - Feb.
-25, 2026: Registration will open back up to public.
+25, 2026: Registration opened back up to public.

 How do I register my child for preschool or prekindergarten?